Chemaclass/chemaclass.com/content/books/oeur/en/07-2015-septiembre.md

 We could understand philosophy as the purest and most abstract science based on subjectivism, which, instead of providing answers, seeks to find the right questions.
 To philosophize is to question.

 The purpose of this art should not end with being read.
 Philosophy should strive to be skeptical and pragmatic.
 Reading philosophy is healthy.
 Studying it, if we like or are passionate about it, can provide us with a rich cultural level, but that should never have been its ultimate purpose.
 The art of thinking did not arise to be read or written.
 Writing philosophy is useless if we do not contribute any questions.
-Reading philosophy is useless if we have not equipped ourselves—with new or existing tools—to continue building ourselves, because philosophy is useless in itself: we are the ones who will give it the value we consider.
+Reading philosophy is useless if we have not equipped ourselves—with new or existing tools—to continue building ourselves because philosophy is useless in itself: we are the ones who will give it the value we consider.

 There is no absolute truth that regulates its importance and value, because something so abstract, how could we quantify it?
 The value of doubt.
 There lies its true value: it is doubt itself!